-Chef Andrew now travels the globe with our Mash tour, collaborating with local chefs and producers including Daniel Espinoza at Dinner Lab, Justin Severino of Pittburgh’s Cure, Landon Schoenefeld of Haute Dish in Minneapolis, Brandon Froehne of Mason’s at Loew’s/Forage South in Nashville, Eman Loubier of Dante’s in New Orleans, Johan Jureskog of Restaurang AG in Stockholm and more to produce farm-to-table cuisine steeped in regional flavor and spiced with a dash of pure Brooklyn.
-When he’s not cooking his way around the world, Chef Andrew keeps very busy here at home.
-He recently launched our Dinner Party series at Williamsburg tasting room Humboldt & Jackson.
-Each installment features Chef Andrew collaborating with local chefs, farmers, craftsmen and more to produce completely unique meals that celebrate local food and Brooklyn Brewery beers.
+Chef Andrew now travels the globe with our Mash tour, collaborating with local chefs and producers including Daniel Espinoza in Chicago and beyond, Justin Severino of Pittburgh’s Cure, Landon Schoenefeld of Haute Dish in Minneapolis, Brandon Froehne of Mason’s at Loew’s/Forage South in Nashville, Eman Loubier of Dante’s in New Orleans, Johan Jureskog of Restaurang AG in Stockholm and more to produce farm-to-table cuisine steeped in regional flavor and spiced with a dash of pure Brooklyn.
+When he’s not cooking his way around the world, Chef Andrew keeps very busy here at home, whether he's working on our Dinner Party series or coming up with new ideas to push the boundaries of food and beer.

 When he’s not cooking for the Mash or our special events, Andrew takes the chance to crank up some hip hop and get some cooking done at home.
 Follow him on Twitter and Instagram @bklynhousechef for Mash morsels and peeks into his upcoming projects.